slurmulon/hazy/README.md

 ### Functional Queries

-With Hazy we can leverage this powerful query mechanism in any testing environment to provide test-specific and finely grained functionality to your fixtures.
+With Hazy we can leverage this powerful query mechanism in any testing environment to provide test-specific functionality to your fixtures.

 For example, if we wanted to query our fixture pool for any fixture with an `owner` object containing an `id` property and then update those fixtures with new `bark()` functionality, then we would use the following: